Dave-team/Knowledge-base/Business-Intelligence/BI development.md

   - dbt run --models int_webapp_pages_session_full --target dev.
 No need to update the parent models again
 - Compare the two tables in Redshift / Looker
-- Delete the additional logic from the dev branch and create a PR include window functions as a check and ensure PDT == dbt
+- Delete the additional logic from the dev branch and create a PR
+- Include window functions as a check and ensure PDT == dbt
 - Compare output of dbt model next the PDT.
 Look out for:
   - Total table count
   - Count of IDs by day